 The original Southern accent

-More than just the accent can be traced back to the Scotch-Irish.
+More than just the accent can be traced back to the Scots-Irish.
 The famous (or infamous, depending on who you ask) double negative - I ain't got none - was unique to this group, as is vocabulary now typically thought of as "Southern" such as fixin, lettin' on, or scoot.

 Of course once in the United States, the dialect developed with influences from Indians, Spanish, French and German.
 But the way of speaking clearly descended from dialects in Northern England that were commonly spoken in Ireland and the borderlands.

-Learn more about the Scotch-Irish
+Learn more about the Scots-Irish

-These snippets are really just the tip of the iceberg - the Scotch-Irish have a deep, proud and influential history as a people.
+These snippets are really just the tip of the iceberg - the Scots-Irish have a deep, proud and influential history as a people.
 As they expanded into different regions in America, their individual cultures diverged in interesting ways.

 Search tip: To browse a full book, hit "search" on the search page but do not enter any search terms.
 You will be able to begin on page 1 of the book and browse from page to page.

-- The Scotch-Irish Race Among the Nations
+- The Scots-Irish Race Among the Nations

-- Patriotism of the Scotch-Irish
+- Patriotism of the Scots-Irish

-- The Scotch-Irish in South-Western Pennsylvania
+- The Scots-Irish in South-Western Pennsylvania

-- The Scotch-Irish of Kentucky
+- The Scots-Irish of Kentucky

-- The Scotch-Irish of California
+- The Scots-Irish of California

-- The Scotch-Irish in Canada
+- The Scots-Irish in Canada